Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Introduction

-To our knowledge, the existing literature in the field of cloud detection on board satellite platforms does not compare how different shallow and deep learning models, including distinctions like 1D vs.~2D-CNN-based models, influence the performance and complexity of cloud segmentation.
-Furthermore, the field also overlooks the effects of reducing the number of spectral channels, particularly in MSI/HSI data, on models for cloud segmentation.
-The existing literature lacks comparisons of key aspects, such as whether on-board AI for cloud detection, is better applied to raw data or L1b radiance data.
-It does not discuss how calibration impacts segmentation results and does not provide justification for the optimal stage in the on-board data processing pipeline for image segmentation.
-Moreover, within the literature pertaining to cloud detection in HS satellite imagery, the primary emphasis naturally lies on binary segmentation, specifically distinguishing between the presence of clouds and non-cloudy data; in fact, as earlier mentioned, there are ranking systems that assess cloud levels based on the segmented outcomes.
-Nevertheless, none of the current systems perform multi-class semantic segmentation for the on-board detection of clouds, sea, and land categories, which typically account for most of the variance in HS satellite imagery.
-The absence of sea-land-cloud segmentation systems impedes, as a result, the development of applications like priority ranking systems that can integrate these three categories into a unified ranker.
-In this work, we tackle all the mentioned research gaps and utilize the HYPSO-1 mission as a case study, using ``The HYPSO-1 Sea-Land-Cloud-Labeled Dataset'' openly accessible in our prior article \cite{justo2023open}.
-Following a methodology inspired by the data science CRISP-DM approach (CRoss Industry Standard Process for Data Mining) to ensure robust and reliable results, we train and compare 16 different Machine Learning (ML) and DL models.
-This extends the initial model baseline for HYPSO-1 established in \cite{justo2023open}, and our research findings make contributions to the field of on-board AI in the following manners:
+Despite the extensive use of 2D Convolutional Neural Networks (CNNs) in state-of-the-art semantic segmentation for hyperspectral imaging, our primary research question is: How can we compress deep models to create lighter versions for future in-orbit deployment, while not only maintaining but also improving performance compared with state-of-the-art methods, from standard UNet architectures to the latest advanced vision transformers?
+Furthermore, to the best of our knowledge, the existing literature in the field of cloud detection on board satellite platforms does not compare how different shallow and deep learning models, including distinctions such as 1D vs.~2D-CNN-based models and Vision Transformers (ViT), influence the performance and complexity of cloud segmentation.
+Additionally, the field also overlooks the effects of reducing the number of spectral channels, particularly in MSI/HSI data, on models for cloud segmentation.
+The existing literature lacks comparisons of key aspects, such as whether on-board AI for cloud detection, is better applied to raw data or calibrated data.
+It does not discuss how L1b calibration impacts segmentation results and does not provide justification for the optimal stage in the on-board data pipeline for image segmentation at edge.
+Moreover, within the literature pertaining to cloud detection in HS satellite imagery, the primary emphasis naturally lies on binary segmentation, distinguishing between the presence of clouds and non-cloudy data; in fact, as earlier mentioned, there are ranking systems that assess cloud levels based on the segmented outcomes.
+Nevertheless, none of the systems at the time of writing perform multi-class semantic segmentation for the simultaneous detection of clouds, sea, and land categories, which typically account for most of the variance in HS satellite data.
+The absence of sea-land-cloud segmentation systems impedes, as a result, the development of applications such as priority ranking systems that can integrate the three categories into a unified ranker.
+In this work, we tackle the mentioned research gaps and utilize the HYPSO-1 mission as a case study, using its ``Sea-Land-Cloud-Labeled Dataset'' openly accessible in our prior article \cite{justo2023open} (see data availability section at the end of this paper).